GreyKeenan/dukesup/index.md

 2. Before discarding, all cards in play must be part of valid runs or sets.

-Taking Your Opponent's DUKES
+Taking the Opponent's DUKES
 --------------------------------------------------

 The DUKES protect the CASTLE, and they must be played before the CASTLE can be played.

-You can use your opponent's DUKES in much the same way as your own cards.
+You can use the opponent's DUKES in much the same way as your own cards.
 They can be taken and played to the table as parts of runs/sets.
 If possible, you are allowed to take both DUKES in a single turn.